Ashley Rose Young, Ph.D.

 My research explores the intersection of race, ethnicity, and gender in the food culture and economy of the United States.

-My first book, Nourishing Networks: The Public Culture of Food in Nineteenth-Century America (in progress), examines how daily practices of food production and distribution shaped the development of New Orleans’ public culture in the long nineteenth century, from the colonial era through the mid-twentieth century.
+My first book, Nourishing Networks: The Public Culture of Food in Nineteenth-Century New Orleans and the Nation (in progress), examines how daily practices of food production and distribution shaped the development of New Orleans’ public culture in the long nineteenth century, from the colonial era through the mid-twentieth century.

 For more information about my research and writing see: ashleyroseyoung.com.

-- Historian for the refresh of the exhibition, FOOD: Transforming the American Table, 1950-2015
+- Historian for the refresh of the exhibition, FOOD: Transforming the American Table

 - Program developer and host of “Cooking Up History”